kathysledge/smig/docs/schema-reference/events.md

 ### Can cause infinite loops

-Be careful with events that trigger other events:
+Events that update records can trigger other events.
+Be careful not to create cycles:

 ```typescript
 // DANGEROUS: This creates an infinite loop